Supply Chain Optimization With SAP Quality Management

 Quality Management is an integral part of supply chain and SAP

 Quality Management (QM) is an integral part of the supply chain and logistics functions and within the SAP system.
+The SAP system is a software built by German-based SAP-SE to streamline several key functions of business organizations.

 It is fully integrated with complementary components including: